 The need for migration all started when I was building a chatbot about myself using Netlify’s serverless functions.
 The backend worked fine locally, but when I tried to deploy my site, I kept getting an error on Netlify’s build process: “maximum call stack exceeded”.
-After doing some research online, I figured out it was either a recursive element in my code or possibly an issue with a dependency, maybe some circular dependency issue (hint hint).
+After doing some research online, I figured out it was either a recursive element in my code or possibly an issue with a dependency, maybe some circular dependency issue.

 I created a ticket on Neltify Support to ask for help with the bug.
 While they acknowledged the issue and stated their devs were working on it, a solution wasn’t immediately available.
 I knew Netlify’s serverless functions were built on AWS Lambda, and so I decided that this might be a good time to migrate to AWS.
 I thought I’d be able to fix this problem myself and get more detailed error logs on the issue I was facing.
-Little did I know, it would be much more difficult than I orginally imagined.

 My theory after learning a little more is that the the natively compiled hnswlib-node binary was not working seamlessly with AWS Lambda, despite using the same X86 ISA and the same Node runtime.
 I did manage to find a workaround to the issue through containzering my backend on ECR and using Lambda to execute the image.